Senate district 70 – Ostrava-City: 2016 election

 First round was held on 7 and 8 October 2016.
 Janáčková received highest number of votes.
 Zdeněk Nytra also advanced to second round.
 Janáčková stated that she is looking forward to a fair duel with Nytra.
 Nytra stated that he si glad but also noted that his rival is strong and hard to defeat.
 He also admitted that he didn't expect that he will advance to the second round.
 Janáčková was considered front runner for the second round.
 Second round was held on 14 and 15 October 2016.
 Nytra eventually defeated Janáčková by a narrow margin.

 Janáčková showed disappointment with the result.
 She stated that she lost because she didn't have support of strong parties and everybody united against her.
 She also blamed her defeat on low turnout.
 Nytra was pleased by the result.
 He stated that result could have been influenced by the fact that Janáčková also ran in regional election which some people take unpleasantly.

-INDEPENDENTS later challenged the result at court.
-They argued that Nytra wasn't in fact an independent candidate because of his support from Civic Democratic Party and TOP 09.
+NEZ later challenged the result at court.
+They argued that Nytra wasn't in fact an independent candidate because of his support from ODS and TOP 09.
 In November, 2016 court declined the complaint.